 - BSE IT Index

-It is recognized as the 6th largest stock exchange globally by market capitalization, exceeding USD 5 trillion.
+It is recognized as the 6th largest stock exchange globally by market capitalization of listed companies, exceeding USD 5 trillion.

 BSE has a significant trading volume with over 5 crore shares traded daily.